Dragon863/EchoCLI/README.md

 ## Home assistant indicator
 When using the home assistant indicator feature, I would recommend using a raspberry pi zero w or other small SBC to run the python flask server, and boot the device.
 You can use crontab to make this happen automatically on boot using mtkclient.

+## Bricked you echo?
+Follow the guide [here](https://github.com/Dragon863/EchoCLI/blob/main/debrick.md) to use mtkclient for unbricking a rooted or partially rooted echo

 ## Thanks

 This project would not have been possible without: